dev-dwr/react-burger-builder/README.md

 # Burger Builder Project
-Burger Builder Project is an application which creating a buger.
+Burger Builder Project is an application which create a buger orders.
-I learned React by creating this application.
+I learned a lot of about React by creating this application.It also contains authentication.
 It's comes from Maximilian Schwarzmüller's course on Udemy.